shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ## Putting It All Together

 Under a set of arbitrarily-selected parameters, simulation results suggest that even after accounting for transaction fees, the buy and hold strategy still delivers a higher expected return after 1000 steps (transactions).
 However, acting as the liquidity provider significantly reduces the volatility due to the steady stream of fee income.
 It also outperforms buy and hold in terms of Sharpe ratio.
-See appendix for details.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />